Black Mountain, Henderson, NV

 Q. Will all of the series be set in the Las Vegas Valley?

-A. Most will, but look for segments of the fifth book to take place in the Canadian Rockies..
+A. Most will, but look for segments of the fifth and sixth books to take place in the Canadian Rockies and England.

 Q. Who is your favorite author?